Welcome from the Chair of the Department of Classical & Modern Languages!

 Thank you for your interest in Classical and Modern Languages.
 I invite you to learn more about our people, programs and opportunities.

-We have over 300 students enrolled across our minors, BA and MA degrees.
+We have over 300 students enrolled across our minor and undergraduate degree programs.
 Additionally, over 3,000 students each year study with us to broaden their knowledge of the world or in fulfillment of the College’s foreign language requirement.

 REAL-WORLD EXPERIENCE AT HOME & ABROAD